Brad Leggett

-Early days
+Early life

 Leggett was born in Vicksburg, Mississippi.
+His father is former NFL player (12 years) and coach (25 years) Earl Leggett.
 He played prep football at Fountain Valley High School in Fountain Valley, California.
-He is in the high schools hall of fame after only playing football his senior year there.
+He is in his high school's Hall of Fame after playing football his senior year.

-College Career
+College career

 Leggett recruited by several colleges and chose to play college football college football at the University of Southern California.

-During his time at University of Southern California, Leggett was part of 3 PAC 10 championship teams playing in 3 consecutive Rose Bowls.
-Leggett made 1st team All PAC 10 and was chosen to play in the Senior Bowl.
-Leggett was honorable mention All American his senior year at USC.
+During his time at the University of Southern California, Leggett was part of three PAC-10 championship teams, playing in three consecutive Rose Bowl Games.
+Leggett made first-team All-PAC-10 and was chosen to play in the Senior Bowl.
+Leggett was honorable mention All-American his senior year at USC.